-The structure of the Brewers Association of Australia includes two key Committees - the Regulatory Committee and the Technical Committee, which provide analysis and advice on a wide-range of policies and issues important to the beer industry and its consumers.
+The structure of the Brewers Association of Australia includes two key Committees - the Regulatory Committee and the Technical Committee, which provide analysis and advice on a wide-range of policies and issues important to beer producers and their consumers.

-Advice from these Committees informs the careful consideration of the Board in formulating Brewers Association policy positions, issues responses and strategic priorities.
+Advice from these Committees informs the careful consideration of the Board in formulating Brewers Association of Australia policy positions, issues responses and strategic priorities.

 Each member of the Association is represented by expertise on the Committees, and is responsible for providing input to developing and refining policy options in relation to prevailing and emerging issues...

-This Committee deals with the regulatory, legislative and issues-rich reputational environment in which the Australian beer industry and, more broadly, alcohol operates.
+This Committee deals with the regulatory, legislative and issues-rich reputational environment in which the Australian beer sector operates.

 The Committee meets monthly.
-It's key areas of interest are in alcohol taxation, alcohol advertising and sponsorship, alcohol labelling and the position of beer in the alcohol space in Australia.
+It's key areas of interest are in taxation, advertising and sponsorship, labelling and the reputation and position of beer in Australia.

 Julian is Carlton & United Brewers' (CUB's) Vice-President of Corporate Affairs, Australia and New Zealand.

 He joined CUB as Corporate Affairs Director in 2017, having previously been Chief-of-Staff to the Minister for Revenue and Financial Services in the Australian Government.